skanehira/gh.vim/README.md

 let g:gh_token = 'xxxxxxxxxxxxxxxxxxxx'
 ```

-`gh.vim` just provide virtual buffer `gh://xxx`, no any commands.
+`gh.vim` just provide virtual buffer likes `gh://xxx`, no any commands.
-So if you want see issue list, please open buffer like bellow
+So if you want see issue list, please open buffer likes bellow

 ```
 :new gh://:owner/:repo/issues